• Recipes Index

 4. Once sugar is dissolved and blueberry mixture is starting to boil, pour in the water-cornstarch mixture.
 Stir constantly while mixture comes back to a boil and thickens slightly, approximately 1 minute.

-5. Remove from heat and add the remaining 1 pint of fresh blueberries, the lemon zest and lemon juice.
+5. Remove from heat and add the remaining 1 pint of fresh blueberries, the lemon zest, and lemon juice.
 Mix well.
 Then transfer to the fridge to cool.
 This mixture needs to be completely cool when added to the top of the dessert.

-6. Next, to make crust, preheat oven to 325 degrees.
+6. Next, to make the crust, preheat the oven to 325 degrees.

-7. Combine melted butter, flour and chopped pecans in a medium-sized mixing bowl.
+7. Combine melted butter, flour, and chopped pecans in a medium-sized mixing bowl.
 Mix until well combined.

 8. Spray a 9x13 baking dish with cooking spray and press the flour-pecan mixture evenly in the bottom of the pan.